trappmartin/TPM2019/README.md

-# Overparameterization in Sum-Product Networks
+# Optimisation of Overparametrized Sum-Product Networks

 This repository contains everything you need to reproduce the paper on "Overparameterization in Sum-Product Networks".